 Difference between Analogous and Parametric Estimation

-Let us look at the following table to understand the difference between Analogous and Parametric Estimation.
+You can look at the following table to understand the difference between these techniques.

 |Analogous Estimation||Parametric Estimation|

-|It is usually done in early phases of the project when detailed data is not available.||It can be done only when detailed data is available.|
+|When?||Usually done in early phases of the project when only high level data can be used.||Can be done only when detailed data is available.|